Passing the GED

 Be sure to practice a lot, especially the mathematics questions.
 Time yourself when you do the practice tests.
 Train yourself to adhere to time limits.

 5. Learn the Formulae:

-For mathematics, learn all formulae.
+For mathematics, learn all formulas.
 Revise them over and over again to ensure that you do not forget them.
-You can make list of all the formulae that you will need.
+You can make list of all the formulas that you will need.
 Set aside a few pages of your study notebook for this purpose.
-As you come across a new formula, enter it in your list.
-By the end of your mathematics prep, you will have an extensive list of all formulae that you can easily revise.
+As you come across a new formulae, enter it in your list.
+By the end of your mathematics preparation, you will have an extensive list of all formulae that you can easily revise.

 6. Understand and Learn:

-For science prep, read and understand the fundamentals of the topic before you read up the actual topic.
+For science, read and understand the fundamentals of the topic before you read up the actual topic.
 You are more likely to remember something if you understand it thoroughly.
 You can use old school textbooks, or ask a teacher to explain the concepts that you do not understand.

 7. You Can Take Re-tests:

 As you approach your exam date, spend more time on those subjects that you are reasonably good at.
-This will help you in passing the GED, as you will be able to pass in at least a few, if not all the subjects.
-You can prepare later for the subjects that you did not pass in the first instance, and take the GED exam again.
+This will help you in passing, as you will be able to pass in at least a few, if not all the subjects.
+You can prepare later for the subjects that you did not pass in the first instance, and take the exam again.
 If you find yourself worrying too much about a particular subject, remind yourself about the re-tests.

-With these tips, passing the GED should be easy.
+With these tips, passing the test should be easy.
 You will still have to work hard, as no tip or strategy can work miracles, unless you put in the required effort.

 Terms and Conditions